 The Presidential Palace, a relic that shows the revolutionary history of Vietnam, should be included in your Hanoi travel itinerary.
 Featuring typical French colonial architecture, it adds to the charm of today’s Hanoi.
 Read on to see why this place is a must-visit historical destination in the capital city.

-1. Essential information about Presidential Palace for tourists
+1. Essential information about the Presidential Palace for tourists

 The Presidential Palace is a part of the Presidential Palace Historical Site complex, where President Ho Chi Minh lived and worked between December 19, 1954 and September 2, 1969.
 Recognized as a special national relic site, the complex is likened to a museum featuring the life of President Ho.
 Even though the Presidential Palace is closed to tourists, the house of Ho Chi Minh and adjacent grounds are still open to visitors.